Lua configuration: using Lua tables for flexible app settings

 print(config.port) -- 5432

-loadfile returns a function if the file compiles successfully, or nil plus an error message. dofile is simpler but throws an error directly if the file has a syntax problem:
+loadfile returns a function if the file compiles successfully, or nil plus an error message.
+This two-step approach gives you control: you can check for syntax problems, validate the returned table, or wrap the call in pcall before using the result. dofile is simpler but throws an error directly if the file has a syntax problem:

 -- Using dofile (throws on syntax error)